KeremAkgul/Slowloris_Kerem/Slowloris_Kerem/SlowLorisAttack_pyhon/README.md

-# tested on **DVWA**

 # SlowLorisAttack_pyhon
-this script create several tcp-sessions(with multiple threads) and send HTTP-GET request to the target machine
+this script create several tcp-sessions(with multiple threads) and send HTTP-POST request to the target machine

 + RUN:
     + python ./driver.py

+#Added By Kerem
+    uri argument changed to Free_Test_Data_10.5MB_PDF.pdf.
+You can change this in driver.py with vim editor.

 + About ./driver.py Code Variables: